Student Demonstrators Take To The Streets Of Downtown Pittsburgh To Protest Police Violence

 Superintendent of Pittsburgh Public Schools Anthony Hamlet required students leaving school to participate in the walkouts to have permission from their parents and follow the district’s early dismissal procedures.

-“It is critical that we help our students find their voice during this challenging time,” Hamlet told the Inquirer.
+“It is critical that we help our students find their voice during this challenging time,” Hamlet told The Inquirer.

 “We know that the death of Antwon Rose, the jury’s decision, the reactions of the community, and coverage in the news media can be confusing, and at times frightening for our young people — many of whom see themselves, family members, and friends in Antwon.”

 He continued, “It is our responsibility to process this moment with our students in a way that honors not only their emotions but their abilities to impact change in our community.
 We are committed to this charge.”